 I typically do not recommend drain clearing; yet, there is one exception.
 If your affected drain is in a historic, or older, building, snaking your drain is the best clog removal technique for your property.
 Older plumbing is fragile and requires the least invasive drain repair in order to avoid fracturing the pipe.

 Drain cleaning fully flushes out your pipes.
-If you have snaked your drains over and over again, and you are still getting clog after clog, it’s time to schedule hydro jetting.
+If you have snaked your drains over and over again, and are still dealing with blockages or standing water, it’s time to schedule hydro jetting.
 Build-up from years of partially cleared clogs still lurk in your plumbing—hydro jetting will rid your pipes of these foreign items and leave your pipes squeaky clean!

-Hydro jetting is the most effective way to dislodge clogs, while simultaneously preventing future blockages from occurring.
+Hydro jetting is the most effective way to dislodge clogs, while simultaneously preventing a blocked drain from occurring in the future.
 Whether your commercial sewer line is acting up or your kitchen sink is flooding, hydro jetting will blast your clog and clean your plumbing.

 How does hydro jetting work?
 Through a special hose and nozzle, pressurized water penetrates your plumbing.
 From grease to tree roots, ice to cement, hydro jetting will flush out all foreign objects and incompatible substances in your pipes.
 Any clogs, build-up, and debris are washed away and water flow will be restored.